gofynd/fdk-client-javascript/documentation/PLATFORM.md

 | --------- | ----  | --- |
 | companyId | string | A `company_id` is a unique identifier for a particular seller account. |

-Can vies details including trigger data, task id , etc.
+Can view details including trigger data, task id , etc.

 *Success Response:*

-List of custom search keywords.
-See example below or refer `TemplatesResponse` for details
+List of Product Downloads Data.
+See example below or refer `ProductDownloadsResponse` for details

-Schema: `TemplatesResponse`
+Schema: `ProductDownloadsResponse`